Azure/MDTI-Solutions/Microsoft Defender Threat Intelligence/Playbooks/MDTI-Base/readme.md

 ## Pre-deployment Instructions

 1. Azure AD App Registration credentials(ClientId/ClientSecret/TenantId) with MDTI API Permissions are needed when configuring this playbook.
-Those can be found on your [Azure Client App](https://learn.microsoft.com/en-us/rest/api/azure/#register-your-client-application-with-azure-ad) page.
+Please check here for instructions on creating an App Registration [Azure Client App](https://learn.microsoft.com/en-us/rest/api/azure/#register-your-client-application-with-azure-ad) page.

+MDTI API documentation for more details, [MDTI API](https://review.learn.microsoft.com/en-us/graph/api/resources/security-threatintelligence?view=graph-rest-beta&branch=2023-03-01-threatIntelligence)

 If you have trouble accessing your account or your credentials contact your account representative or reach out to discussMDTI[@]microsoft.com.

 ## Deployment